 Bay City Academy high school students will graduate with the prerequisite academic skills and career orientation for college, technical training, military and/or quality employment.
-To this end, our graduation requirements are:
+To this end, our graduation requirements are successful completion of a minimum of 21 academic credits and FAFSA completion, unless a student qualifies for an eligible exemption.

-Successful completion of a minimum of 21 academic credits.
+Successful completion of a minimum of 21 academic credits: